bweirich/MechaCar_Statistical_Analysis/README.md

 ![alt_text](https://raw.githubusercontent.com/bweirich/MechaCar_Statistical_Analysis/main/images/t_test_lot3.PNG)

 ## Study Design: MechaCar vs Competition
-An additional analysis to determine how MechaCar will compare to the compatiion would be to consider risidual value or resale value of a vehicle.
-This is an important factor that many buyers consider when purchasing a vehicle as it helps detemine the depreciation rate of the vehicle.
+An additional analysis to determine how MechaCar will compare to the compatiion would be to consider price of the vehicle.
+This is one of the most important factors that buyers consider when purchasing a vehicle.

 ### Null & Alternative Hypothesis
-H<sub>0</sub>
+H<sub>0</sub>: There is no statistical difference between the mean price of the MechaCar and its competition's mean price.
+H<sub>a</sub>: There is a statistical difference between the mean price of the MechaCar and its competition's mean price.

+### Statistical Test
+The best statistical test would be a two-sample t-test as the car types are dicotomous and the price is a continuous value.
+The MechaCar can be compared to each individual competitor or the mean of all competitors.

+### Data Needed
+The data needed would be the price of the prototype MechaCar and the price of comparable models in the same size and class.